bbongTest2/bbong119.github.io-2/DBR-Basic-Info/user-guide/wasm/index.md

 ### Step Two: Tackle a few issues.
 Open the file in your browser and there will be a pop-up asking for permission to access the camera.
 Once the access is granted, you will see the video stream in the default UI of the **BarcodeScanner**.

-&nbsp;**Note**: If you don't see the pop-up, wait a few seconds for the initialization to finish.
+**Note**: If you don't see the pop-up, wait a few seconds for the initialization to finish.

 #### General Issue one
 If you open the HTML file as `file:///` or `http://`, the following error may appear in the browser console